-Master’s degree in a relevant subject, or equivalent (a good Honours degree may be considered).
+Master’s degree in a relevant subject; good honours degree considered; professional experience may also be considered; plus satisfactory performance at interview

 Months of entry